Chantele is one of around 35,000 women in the UK living with secondary breast cancer.

 “Breast Cancer Now is working tirelessly to make sure that new drugs are being researched, developed and tested.
 But they also give patients like me a voice with government and hope for the future.
 Thanks to their incredible campaigning work, drugs like Kadcyla can now extend the lives of thousands of other women too,” says Chantele.

-Please support us today to help give breast cancer patients a voice – and make life-extending drugs available to those who so desperately need them.
+Join us so we can continue campaigning to help give breast cancer patients a voice – and make life-extending drugs available to those who so desperately need them.

 Thanks to Breast Cancer Now’s campaign work, innovative drugs like Kadcyla are giving women with incurable breast cancer precious extra time with their families – but sadly we know that these drugs won’t keep working forever.

 With over 20 different types of breast cancer, a drug that works for someone like Chantele today, might not work tomorrow – and it might not work at all for someone else.
 With your support, we can campaign for even better drugs and treatments to become available, paving the way to 2050 when we believe that everyone who develops breast cancer will live.